BabylonJS/OldDocumentationSite/content/How_To/Particles/Animate.md

----
-PG_TITLE: How To Use Animated Particles
----

 # Creating Animated Particles

 Starting from Babylon.js v3.1 the particle system will allow animated particles using a sprite animation map as its texture.